 Effective October 1, 2015, hospitals and certain healthcare providers are required by law to report information when another healthcare provider is, or may be, unable to practice his or her profession with reasonable skill or safety.
-More information on the mandatory reporting of impaired practitioners can be found here.
-For practitioners or hospitals wishing to fulfill this mandate by filing a petition with the Connecticut Department of Public Health, a printable form with instructions is available here.
+Please review information on the mandatory reporting requirements by clicking here.
+For practitioners or hospitals wishing to fulfill this mandate by filing a petition with the Connecticut Department of Public Health, a form with instructions is available here.

 Health Care Facilities, such as hospitals, surgical centers, nursing homes, assisted living facilities are regulated by Facility Licensing and Investigations Section of the Department.
 For a complete list of healthcare institutions requiring a Connecticut license from the Department of Public Health please follow the link to the Facility Licensing Webpage.
 For information on how to file a complaint regarding clinical care and services at a licensed Connecticut healthcare facility, please follow this link FLIS Complaint Submission (ct.gov).